LispCookbook/cl-cookbook/websockets.md

 Your chat server will not make use of that environment, but if you want to learn more you can check out Clack's documentation.

-When a browser connects to your server, a websocket will be instantiated, handlers defined on it for the events you want to support, and then a websocket "handshake" will be sent back to notify the browser that the connection has been made.
+When a browser connects to your server, a websocket will be instantiated and will be handlers defined on it each of the the events you want to support.
+Finally a WebSocket "handshake" will be sent back to the browser, indicating that the connection has been made.
 Here's how it works:

 ~~~lisp
 (defun chat-server (env)